 Bayonetta 3 release date

-This is because the company has been working on many projects since Bayonetta 3 was announced.
+Bayonetta 3 is set to launch sometime next year.
+PlatinumGames has been working on a number of projects since Bayonetta 3 was announced, so it's no shock that the game has taken this long to reappear.
 PlatinumGames is working with Square Enix on Babylon’s Fall and is also going to self-publish a mysterious new title directed by Hideki Kamiya called Project G.G.
 Furthermore, Astral Chain was released in 2019 and likely consumed considerable development time.
 When it does launch, Bayonetta 3 will be released exclusively to the Nintendo Switch.

 In a GameSpot interview with Bill Trinen and Nate Bihldorff from Nintendo Treehouse, fans received another confirmation that Bayonetta 3 is still happening.
 Trinen claims that the game is "progressing well," and although Nintendo didn't have it at E3, fans should "stay tuned."